stasemsoft/S1CB-Software/docs/python/index.md

 You will be learning the basics of programming with [Python](https://www.python.org/).

-You will need the following to get started:
+We will describe the following steps to get started:

 1. Install Python
 2. Install Visual Studio Code